Estimate Time6 min

 • Annuities can also be simpler to manage and help provide greater protection against elder fraud and abuse than can an investment portfolio alone.

 Many people have a long list of “wants” for their retirement—whether traveling the world, making happy memories with the grandkids, or finally writing that memoir.
-But most of us have only one nonnegotiable “need”: not to run out of money in our lifetimes.
+However, most of us have only one nonnegotiable “need”—not to run out of money in our lifetimes.

-While Social Security and pensions (for some) can help provide a degree of certainty of lifetime income, for many people these sources simply don’t come close to fully meeting basic living expenses.
+While Social Security and pensions (for some) can help provide a degree of certainty of lifetime income, these sources often don't fully meet basic living expenses, and this is a gap that an annuity may be well-suited to fill.

-This is the key gap that an annuity may be well-suited to fill.
-A lifetime income annuity, which may also be known as a traditional annuity, can act as your personal pension by providing a guaranteed income stream for as long as you live.
-The basic premise of these products is simple: You pay a lump sum of money to an insurance company, and in exchange the insurer pays you a regular (typically monthly) stream of income for the rest of your life, as if you were receiving a pension.1
+A lifetime income annuity, also known as traditional annuity, can act as a source of guaranteed income stream for as long as you live.
+The basic premise is simple.
+You pay a lump sum of money to an insurance company, and in exchange the insurer pays you a regular (typically monthly) stream of income for the rest of your life, as if you were receiving a pension.1

 Fidelity Viewpoints